The Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that governs the release and protects the privacy of student records.
 Under this act, parents or students 18 years of age have the right to review, inspect, and request corrections to student records (attendance, disciplinary, administrative).
 It also requires that Marietta City Schools, with certain exceptions, obtain written consent prior to the disclosure of personally identifiable information from a child's education records.

-In accordance with the Family Educational Rights and Privacy Act (FERPA), parents and students over 18 years of age ("eligible students") have certain rights with respect to the student's education records.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), parents and students over 18 years of age ("eligible students") have certain rights with respect to the student's education records, as follows:

 - The right to inspect and review the student's education records within 45 days of the day the School receives a written request for access.